timjstewart/jscratch-mode/README.md

 file (using 'Gradle' notation).
 Your source files will be compiled and run with any referenced jar files on the class path.

+BUG: If a jar file you depend on has other dependencies, you will have to manually add all of the dependencies.
+I can either start using maven for classpath and dependency management (which slows things down) or I can write my own code that does that (which still might be slow but will definitely be inferior to maven) or I can just accept that I'll have to manually include all jar file references.

 Argument directives
 -------------------